Configure Functions

 Create Functions

-1. Click the Add button at the top of the Configuration - Functions dialog.
+1. Click Add at the top of the Configuration - Functions dialog.

-4. Drag other elements as desired.
-For example, if you want to create a function for converting temperature from Kelvin to Celsius, you add the following elements:
+4. Add further elements as required.
+For example, to create a function that converts temperature from Kelvin to Celsius, add:

-• A function parameter for capturing the value to be converted in Kelvin
+• A function parameter to capture the temperature in Kelvin

 • An operator element for subtracting the constant value from the value in Kelvin

-• A result element for the value in Celsius
+• A result element to output the value in Celsius

 _images/functions.add.png

-5. Double-click each element to define their parameters.
-The available parameters depend on the type of the element, but in general, you can define a name, a type, unit, default value and so on.
-In our temperature conversion example, you can make the following settings:
+5. Double-click each element to define its properties.
+The available parameters depend on the type of the element, but typically include name, type, unit and default value.
+For the temperature conversion example, configure the elements as follows:

 • Function Parameter